Tickers: OMOIX (CLASS I SHARES), OMOAX (CLASS A SHARES), OMOCX (CLASS C SHARES)

 You should consider a fund’s investment objectives, risks, and charges and expenses carefully before investing.
 Contact First Trust Capital Management at 1-800-988-5196 or visit www.firsttrustcapital.com to obtain a prospectus or summary prospectus which contains this and other information about a fund.
 The prospectus or summary prospectus should be read carefully before investing.

 You could lose money by investing in a fund.
 An investment in a fund is not a deposit of a bank and is not insured or guaranteed.
 There can be no assurance that a fund’s objective(s) will be achieved.
-Investors buying or selling shares on the secondary market may incur customary brokerage commissions.
 Please refer to each fund’s prospectus and SAI for additional details on a fund’s risks.
 The order of the below risk factors does not indicate the significance of any particular risk factor.

 Alternative Investments may employ complex strategies, have unique investment, and risk characteristics and may not be appropriate for all investors.